fjay69/UndertaleTools/wiki.md

 **7\.** Copy new fonts and sprites into FONT_new folder.

 **8\.** Now edit patch.txt.
-Each line contains 2 parameters, separated by semicolons.
+Each line contains 5 parameters, separated by semicolons.
 For example:

-`2;2_new.gmx`
+`2;2_new.gmx;1;0;0`

-The order of the parameters: the index of the replaced font, name of new font *.gmx file.
+The order of the parameters: the index of the replaced font, name of new font *.gmx file, the index of TXTR sheet, x and y positions on sheet.

+You can replace original fonts or place modified font on any free space of TXTR sheets.

 **9\.** Edit translatale.txt using ~~Notepad or TranslaTale.
 Remember to save the file in UTF-8!~~ StringsEditor.